Margate F.C.: Statistics and records

-Margate's best ever league finish since the establishment of the Alliance Premier League in 1979 was the 8th place finish in the Conference National (level 5 of the overall English football league system) in 2001–02.
+Margate's best ever league finish since the establishment of the Alliance Premier League in 1979 was the 8th-place finish in the Conference National (level 5 of the overall English football league system) in 2001–02.
 The team have twice progressed as far as the third round proper of the FA Cup, in 1935–36 and 1972–73, and reached the quarter-finals of the FA Trophy in 2001–02.
 The club's biggest victory is 12–1, achieved against Deal Cinque Ports in the FA Cup first qualifying round in 1919 and against Erith & Belvedere in the Kent League in the 1927–28 season.
-The Gate's heaviest defeat was 1–0 against AFC Bournemouth in the FA Cup first round on 20 November 1971.
+The Gate's heaviest defeat was 11–0 against AFC Bournemouth in the FA Cup first round on 20 November 1971.

 The highest recorded attendance at Hartsdown Park was 14,169 for the visit of Tottenham Hotspur in the FA Cup in 1972–73.
 Margate's all-time appearance record holder is Bob Harrop, who played 564 times.
 Martin Buglione holds the record for most career goals with 158.
 Jack Palethorpe holds the record for the most goals scored in a single season, having scored 66 in the 1929–30 season.

 Managers

 Margate's first known manager was Arthur Graves, who was installed as manager when Margate Town was reformed in 1929.
 By far the club's longest-serving manager was Almer Hall, who was manager for twenty years from 1950 until 1970.
 Several former professional players have managed the club, the most high-profile being the former Welsh international Terry Yorath.
-The club's current manager is Andy Drury, who was appointed in May 2022.